The Red Fort of Old Delhi - Tourist Trap or Essential Visit?

 A huge red stone archway frames a stone floor and old wooden door in the Red Fort, Old Delhi

-Can I get a guide to the Red Fort?
+Can do a tour or have a guide to the Red Fort?

 You definitely can!
 Be wary of the many people offering this service outside of the Red Fort as they are possibly just chancing it to make some money.
 You can arrange a tour from your hotel / hostel or book online with TripAdvisor or GetYourGuide.